codecrafters-io/build-your-own-grep/stage_descriptions/filesearch-04-yx6.md

 directory/file2.txt:Another line that matches search_pattern
 ```

-The behavior is similar to searching multiple files:
+This behaviour is similar to searching multiple files:

-- All matching lines are printed to stdout with filepath prefixes.
+- All matching lines are printed to stdout, but with a `<filepath>:` prefix instead of `<filename>:`.
-- The program exits with code `0` if any matching lines were found across all files.
+- The program exits with code `0` if it finds any matching line in any of the files.
-- The program exits with code `1` if no matching lines were found in any file.
+- The program exits with code `1` if it does not find any matching lines in any file.

 ### Tests